 Sometimes I am afraid to even take off the lens cap, for fear of someone would rub against the front element of the lens which protrudes outward beyond the lens barrel.
 The old film era circle fisheyes are too hard to come by to ruin.
 I already messed up the front element of one of them.

 I shot this a couple years ago.
-Just found it last night as I make my way through 103,000 photos taken from 2013 to 2018 that have never been gone through.
-That is my New Year’s goal, to go through the photos…or at least half of em.
-So far have gone through about 3,500 since late Dec 2018.
+Just found it last night as I make my way through 103,000 photos taken from 2013 to 2019 that have never been gone through.
+So far have gone through about 3,500 since late Dec.
+But having so many areas to work in outside of street photography I am not hopeful of making much of a dent.
+Still, we can all have hopes and desires!

 You heard of Human’s of New York?

-This is from Human’s of New York…No Bullshit! as in no bullshit, posed street portraits.
+This is from my project Human’s of New York…No Bullshit! as in no bullshit, posed street portraits.
 It will be 100% highest level, in-your-face candid photography.